akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 <!-- # On Masking for Representation Learning in Vision -->

-Masked-image modelling (MIM) is about covering parts of an image, and then trying to recreate them from what is left.
+Masked-image modelling (MIM) is about covering parts of an image, and then trying to recover what was hidden from what is left.
 Recently, it led to state-of-the-art representation learning in images.
 In this blog, I will dive into why masked images deliver such a powerful learning signal, and think about what may constitute a good mask.
-But first, let's start with some motivation.
+But let's start with some motivation.

 # Masking and the Brain